datanav/docs/hub/documentation/connectors/patterns/register-webhook.rst

     }

 * ``webhook-insert`` operation should be added to the system configuration.
 Make sure to set webhook_secret if necessary.
+* A full connector example of ``-registerwebhook`` pipe can be found in the `Shopify connector's playground branch <https://github.com/sesam-io/shopify-connector/blob/playground>`__ in the `order template <https://github.com/sesam-io/shopify-connector/blob/playground/templates/order.json>`__.

 Wiping webhooks
 ---------------